sundios/Kmeans-SEO/README.md

-# SEO - Kmeans Clustering
+# SEO - Grouping URLs with Kmeans clustering to see important insights of your site

 In this project I will show step by step how to use Google search Console data and Kmeans clustering to group your URLs depending on a specific KPI.
 With this you will be able to see some important insights and optimize better your site.
 It will also give you an overview of the site from a more analitical stand point and will help you to make data driven decisions.